codebyshennan/tamkeen-data/docs/1-frontend/html-css/css.md

 ## Common CSS properties

 If you would like to explore the endless styling and presentation possibilities that CSS offers please have a <a href="https://www.w3schools.com/css/" target="_blank">look here</a>.
-Otherwise here are some common CSS properties that you should become aware of.
+Otherwise here are some common CSS properties that you should become familiar with.

 | CSS property     | Description                                                                                                                                                                                                                                   | Example usage                                                                |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |